dsccommunity/DscResource.DocGenerator/README.md

 The regular expressions must be written so that capture group 0 returns the full match and the capture group 1 returns the text that should be kept.
 For example the regular expression `` \`(.+?)\` `` will find `` `$true` ``
-which will be replaced to `$true` since that is what will returned by capture group 1.
+which will be replaced to `$true` since that is what will be returned by capture group 1.

 Below is some example regular expression for the most comment markdown code.